|University of Illinois at Urbana Champaign (UIUC) |

 Transition to turbulence

-I am currently working on transition to turbulence from the prospective of non-equilibrium phase transition.
+I am currently working on transition to turbulence from the perspective of non-equilibrium phase transition.
 Viewing the dynamics near the critical point as a result of the interaction and competition for energy between different modes, I model and analyze various behaviors of turbulent structures.

 Dynamics of large-scale circulation in turbulent rotating Rayleigh-Bénard convection

-To quantitatively check how much the rare events contribute to the abnormal growth, we started from the idea of an early model and a revised theory based on it, where the system is described by two Langevin equations with additive white noise that captures the dynamics of the azimuthal angular motion and the strength of the circulation plain.
+To quantitatively check how much the rare events contribute to the abnormal growth, we started from the idea of an early model and a revised theory based on it, where the system is described by two Langevin equations with additive white noise that captures the dynamics of the azimuthal angular motion and the strength of the circulation plane.

 By decoupling the linear rotating component, we were able to reduce the model to an Ornstein-Uhlenbeck process-like form and further estimate theoretical values of frequencies of rare events and average azimuthal displacement per event at different Rossby number region.
 Based on these values, we calculated theoretically how much the rare events contribute to total relative rotation speed, which agrees very well with experimental values.
-Thus, our guess was confirmed and the abnormal increase of rotation speed was explained -- the behavior of the large-scale circulation during those stochastic rare events really are the major cause of the unexpected growth in retrograde relative plain rotation speed.
+Thus, our conjecture was confirmed, and the abnormal increase of rotation speed was explained -- the behavior of the large-scale circulation during those stochastic rare events are indeed the major cause of the unexpected growth in retrograde relative plain rotation speed.

 Jin-Qiang Zhong, Hui-Min Li, Xue-Ying Wang.
 Enhanced azimuthal rotation of the large-scale flow through stochastic cessations in turbulent rotating convection with large Rossby numbers.
 Phys.
 Rev. Fluids 2, 044602(2017).